Hard water can be quite the problem – it ruins your plumbing, makes dishes harder to clean, and makes your laundry itchy.

 - Use Lemi-Shine (a hard water cleaning aid): You can use Lemi-shine or products like it to remove any hard water deposits on your crockery and glassware.
 Such products are specifically designed to withstand the positive charge of the calcium atoms, making your dishes easier to rinse off.

-- Install a Faucet-Based Water Softener: You can get yourself a water softener that attaches to your faucet, or ones that go under your sink.
-These are typically much more affordable than regular, whole house water softeners.
+- Install a Faucet-Based Water Softener: You can get water softeners that attach to your faucet or under your sink.
+These are typically much more affordable than whole-house water softeners.

 How Can I Soften Water Without A Water Softener?

-The boiling will have the effect of draining the hard water minerals to the bottom, including the likes of calcium and magnesium, thus leaving the remaining water softened and free of unwanted minerals.
+Boil it.
+Boiling drains the hard water minerals, like calcium and magnesium, to the bottom of the pot, leaving the remaining water softened and free of unwanted minerals.

-So it’s an ok fix for doing the dishes and such, but it won’t help you get hard water out of your washer or your shower head.
+It’s an ok fix for handwashing dishes and such, but it won’t get hard water out of your washer or your shower head.

-There’s no question that a hard water supply can cause all sorts of problems in both the short and the long term, but lucky for you, there’s a whole range of possible ways to deal with the issue.
+There’s no question that a hard water supply can cause all sorts of problems in both the short and the long term, but lucky for you, there’s a range of solutions to solve the issue.

-I guess the real key here is to find out just how hard your water supply is, and decide where in your plumbing that you’re most sorely in need of a solution.
-Then you can move forward.
+The key is to find out how hard your water supply is, then decide where in your home you’re most in need of a solution.
+Then you can make an informed decision.